-If you’ve placed a child for adoption, you can ask Oranga Tamariki—Ministry for Children for help finding them.
+If you've placed a child for adoption and they are now over 20 years old, you can ask Oranga Tamariki—Ministry for Children for help finding them.

-Foster caregivers look after children in many ways, from short-term or emergency foster care, to long-term or permanent arrangements.
+Foster parents (caregivers) look after children in many ways, from short-term or emergency care, to long-term or permanent arrangements.

 Page last updated: 27 April 2017

 Unless indicated otherwise, all content on Govt.nz is licensed for re-use under a Creative